 MiOTO plans to employ genomic, proteomic, and bioinformatics approaches on clinical biospecimens to identify novel biomarkers and therapeutic targets.
 The mission of this lab will be to facilitate the discovery, validation, and implementation of candidate target genes/proteins in disease diagnosis, prognosis, and therapy.
 The lab plans to employ a multi-disciplinary approach, engaging talent from diverse disciplines ranging from medicine, pathology, bioinformatics, biostatistics, engineering, cytogenetics, and molecular therapeutics.
 This position will focus on understanding mechanisms of drug resistance (kinome and immune checkpoints) using genome-wide screens and single cell analysis techniques (scRNAseq and CyTOF).

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

-- Expertise in mouse models and xenograft models of cancer.
+- Expertise in mouse models of cancer.

 - Strong organizational, record keeping and leadership skills.